allaserik/lime-variable/.github/ISSUE_TEMPLATE/PULL_REQUEST_TEMPLATE/backend_pr.md

 - [ ] Code runs without errors
 - [ ] Validation is used (DTOs)
 - [ ] Swagger is updated
+- [ ] Add the correct labels to the pull request
 - [ ] No console logs or debug code

 ---